 Making your own Fruit Glaze

-I was walking through Costco one day looking for a dessert to bring to a holiday function.
-A tart loaded with fruit and shiny fruit glaze caught my eye.
+As I was walking through Costco one day looking for a dessert to bring to a holiday function, a tart loaded with fruit and shiny fruit glaze caught my eye.
 So I purchased it…and the kids devoured it before I ever made it to the party.
 The joys of teenagers and their friends!

 Since we pick and use a lot of berries here in Alaska, I got to thinking about how beautiful it looked and wondered if I could make my own fruit glaze.
 The ones purchased at the store are not thin enough and designed more for pie filling.
 After playing around with a few versions, we came up with this one that’s actually pretty versatile and have used it on our fresh fruit creations.
 It’s really easy to make and only takes about 15 minutes to prepare.